Add methods: iroot, root, and roots

 - better names(?)

-Updated by duerst (Martin Dürst) 9 months ago
+Updated by duerst (Martin Dürst) about 1 year ago

 - Status changed from Open to Third Party's Issue